LDAWG-a11y/a11yWebApp/src/guides/how-we-built-our-user-preference-settings.md

 * We add `aria-pressed` to each button, as we require a state to programmatically inform users that the element is a toggle-able button and it's current state.
 In the HTML, we're just setting them all as `false` as we will eventually listen for a page `load` event and set `true` to the correct one.
 In this implementation, there will always be one which has the value set to `true`
 * We also have a `<h1>` in there, as at some point you will likely think "But I don't want all the text to be exactly the same size, that would be silly" and you would of course be right.
 I'll show you a quick way of solving that later.

-Obviously you can use class names and any data attribute names you wish, they just need to be consistent as will become apparent later
+Obviously you can use class names and any data attribute names you wish, they just need to be consistent as will become apparent later.

 Now let's just get a JS reference to the button elements we will be using in our functions: